wsl2000/wsl2000.github.io/_pages/about.md

 🧠 My research interests focus on Brain-Computer Interfaces and Human-Computer Interfaces.

 🚀 I am currently a Research Assistant at Technische Universität Darmstadt, supervised by **Prof. Charley Wu**.

-Previously, I worked with The Chinese University of Hong Kong (Shenzhen) under **Prof. Haizhou Li**, and with the Shenzhen Institute of Advanced Integration Technology (Chinese Academy of Sciences & CUHK), supervised by **Prof. Peng Fang**.
+👋 Previously, I worked with The Chinese University of Hong Kong (Shenzhen) under **Prof. Haizhou Li**, and earlier with the Shenzhen Institute of Advanced Integration Technology (Chinese Academy of Sciences & CUHK).